sgeektn/sqlBot/README.md

 			  --clean : to clean before setting up ( for now just remove files , TODO later uninstall dependencies )

+II-Bot
+	python3 extractSites.py
+	arguments --tor : to make the google search and sqlmap work with tor --rc N : to configure recursive search ( if not defined rc will be 0 ) --threads N : to configure sqlmap parralel threads ( if not defined thrads will be 1)
 #obsolete

 Install vnc like this :